 You should include us in the early stages of construction design and development.
 We can collaborate with owners, architects and general contractors to determine the right space layout and size requirements, conduit and pathway needs, as well as integrate with your audio and lighting vendors.
 There are substantial cost savings to install cable/fiber before the walls and ceilings are completed.
 In addition, we can assist with your work flow planning for a multi-campus and multi-outlet programming distribution environment.

-We want to move from standard definition to high definition format.
+We want to move from Standard Definition and High Definition formats to 4K (UHD).
 What is involved in this transition?

 First we will need to determine if any of your existing equipment can be used or up-converted.
 Then we develop a system that works well within your organization’s infrastructure and budget.
 This process includes upgrading your broadcast equipment (cameras, recorders and playback units, switcher, monitors, graphics, program archive systems) as well as your distribution path for internet streaming, in-house presentation, and television distribution.
 You will need to decide on a multi-core Triax cable or fiber type connectivity.
 The transition needs to be facility wide (including all campuses) to be most cost-effective.
-Most television stations and networks now require that your content be in high definition format and closed captioned.
+However, the FCC requires television stations and networks to have their content in high definition format and closed captioned.

 We have many hours of content on outdated technology platforms.
 How can we efficiently and cost-effectively archive this footage?

 As recording and playback technology has evolved from two-inch, one-inch, U-Matic, BetaSP, Digital Betacam, DVCAM, DVCPRO, and MiniDV (and more) to disc-based formats including Blu-Ray, DVD, XDCam, Memory Stick/Cards; many organizations find themselves needing to transfer footage to a format that can be used for many years to come.
 It is becoming increasing difficult to find service and parts for this legacy equipment.
 Consideration factors for storage solutions include hours of content, future usage requirements, workflow setup, and desired conversion formats.
 Primarily there are two forms of storage options – LTO and ODA.